MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Advanced_Canvas_app..md

 1. Confirm the inspection record was updated.

-   - Navigate to the Power Apps maker portal `https://make.powerapps.com/`
+   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/`
    - Select your **Development** environment.
    - Select **Apps** and play the **Permit Management** app.
    - Select **Inspections** and open the **Framing Inspection** record.